estebanherlein/estebanherlein.github.io/_posts/2020-11-10-poltergeist.md

 categories:
   - Blog
 tags:
-  - Software design anti-pattern
+  - Software Design Anti-Patterns
-  - Object-oriented programming anti-pattern
+  - Object-oriented Programming Anti-Patterns
 ---

 A poltergeist  is a short-lived, typically stateless object, used to perform initialization or to invoke methods in another more permanent class.